Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Today I am going to share with you my Russell Hobbs slow cooker review.
-The model that I have is the Russell Hobbs 19790 3.5l slow cooker and this is quite a new addition to my household.
-You can see my specific slow cooker model by clicking here.
+The model that I have is the Russell Hobbs 23200 3.5l slow cooker and this is quite a new addition to my household.
+You can see my specific slow cooker model by clicking *here.

 The ceramic inside the slow cooker then started to crack and I lost my confidence in using it overnight while in bed.
 I decided on this model, after reading a number of favourable reviews.

 Russell Hobbs slow cooker review

 This is a 3.5l slow cooker that is designed for cooking at least 4-5 portions of food.
 We are currently a family of 2, soon to be 3.
 I personally like to use my slow cooker to prepare a number of dishes.